rladigital/rla-static-site/src/pages/news/the-best-of-d-ad-festival-2018.md

   - /img/1366x532 02 mid article image 4 andy.jpg
 author: Jack Davey
 ---
-Last week the creative and studio teams at RLA dusted their pork pie hats,  grabbed their moustache wax and Air Max’s and travelled to Shoreditch for this years D&AD Festival.
+Last week the creative and studio teams at RLA dusted off their pork pie hats,  grabbed their moustache wax and Air Max’s and travelled to Shoreditch for this years D&AD Festival.

 A three-day programme of workshops, talks from industry leaders, expert panels and award winning work, the festival is now in its third year with RLA having attended for the last two.